Salvage-Ex/Salvage-old2/doc/build-osx.md

 ## Creating a release build

-You can ignore this section if you are building `galileld` for your own use.
+You can ignore this section if you are building `salvaged` for your own use.

-galileld/galilel-cli binaries are not included in the Galilel-Qt.app bundle.
+salvaged/salvage-cli binaries are not included in the Salvage-Qt.app bundle.

-If you are building `galileld` or `galilel-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `salvaged` or `salvage-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: